dhruvjimulia-sys/Mini-Neural-Net-Library/README.md

 Note: This library was created using Python 3.8.10

-After installing Python, you also need to install NumPy in the virtual environment or `pip install numpy`
+After installing Python, you also need to install NumPy in the virtual environment using the command `pip install numpy`

 ## Getting Started
 The usage of this library can be demonstrated in the `main.py` file, where the neural network library is used to solve the XOR problem.
 In order to run `main.py`, you can execute the following command in the project directory: